SteveMuiyuro/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 void print_chessboard(char (*a)[8]) is a function that prints a chessboard void print_diagsums(int *a, int size) is a function that prints the sum of the two diagonals of a square matrix of integers. void set_string(char **s, char *to) is a function that sets the value of a pointer to a char.
+File 101-crackme_password contains a file that contains the password for the crackme2 executable.